P ≠ RP Proof

 of the form 1n0s, where s is a DTM

-length n (returning 1 for at least 2/3 of all n-bit
+string of length n (returning 1 for at least 2/3 of all n-bit

 inputs).
 Notice that we do NOT need to check whether S is a restricted X program, by Def.